josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 The maximum amount is the highest amount you are willing to go up to.
 Using the same example of the $100,000 listed property, you could decide to set your maximum to $150,000 which means it is the highest amount you are willing to pay.
-If for any reason, someone offers more than that, they are free to have the property.
+If for any reason someone offers more than that, they are free to have the property.

 <hr>